 Minister Donohoe publishes Ireland’s Corporation Tax Roadmap

-Finance Minister Paschal Donohoe published Ireland’s Corporation Tax Roadmap.
+The Minister for Finance and Public Expenditure & Reform, Paschal Donohoe T.D., has today (Wednesday) published Ireland’s Corporation Tax Roadmap.

 The Roadmap takes stock of the changing international tax environment, outlines the actions Ireland has taken to date and the further actions that will be taken over the coming years.